-Amazon, JP Morgan, And Berkshire Hathaway Set Out To Lower Health Care Costs
+Amazon Is Launching A Health Care Company With JPMorgan And Berkshire Hathaway

-Amazon is breaking into health care through a new independent company it will form with JP Morgan Chase and Berkshire Hathaway aimed at "technology solutions that will provide U.S. employees and their families with simplified, high-quality and transparent healthcare at a reasonable cost," the companies said in a statement on Tuesday.
+Amazon is breaking into health care through a new independent company it will form with JPMorgan Chase and Berkshire Hathaway, aimed at "technology solutions that will provide U.S. employees and their families with simplified, high-quality and transparent healthcare at a reasonable cost," the companies said in a statement Tuesday.

 The announcement comes after months of speculation that Amazon had its targets on disrupting the health care industry after it formed a team to work on health tech and received wholesale pharmacy licenses.